Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

 ***For a custom board, platform developers need to configure CIPS and NOC for processor settings and DDR settings.
 Please complete the following testings before going to next steop.***

+### Custom Board Additional Steps

-### Custom Board Considerations
+#### Custom Board Considerations

 When designing platform for a custom board, user needs to setup these parameters by themselves.

 On Vivado project side, please

 - Create a design based on your silicon model rather than board type.
+You can start from scratch, or update device after creating a design fromm Versal Extensible Platform Example.
 - Make sure clock input parameters match hardware setup.
 - Configure PS Peripherals: UART, SD Card, QSPI, etc.
 - Write pinout location in XDC file, including clock, reset, DDR, etc.

 For PetaLinux design, please

-- Continue to use default ***MACHINE_NAME***
+- Use default ***MACHINE_NAME***
-- Write board specific device tree in ***system_user.dtsi*** to enable peripherals like Ethernet, EEPROM, etc.
+- Update device tree in ***system_user.dtsi*** for your custom peripherals on the board, like Ethernet, EEPROM, etc.

-### (Optional) Generate PDI (Device Image) and XSA
+### (Optional) Go through Implementation and Device Image Generation

+If the custom platform is created from scratch, it's recommended to run through implementation and device image generation to find errors in early stage.
+It's not required for platform creation, but it can reduce issues you find in the last platform validation stage.

+To run this step, please make sure **This project is a Vitis Platform project** is **NOT** selected during platform creation.

 <details>
   <summary><b>Show Detailed Steps</b></summary>

-This step can be run if you created your custom hardware design from scratch rather than from the Vivado example design.
-You didn't select "This project is a Vitis Platform project" during platform creation.

 1. Validate the Block Design